icanjs/auth-component/readme.md

 - `usernamePlaceholder` {String} Set the placeholder text for the `usernameField`.
 Default is `"e-mail address"`.
 - `passwordField` {String} Allows you to customize an attribute sent to the server.
 The default is `"password"`.
 - `passwordPlaceholder` {String} Set the placeholder text for the `passwordField`.
 Default is `"password"`.
+- `strategy` {String} When using [feathers-authentication](https://github.com/feathersjs/feathers-authentication), setting this attribute will add a `strategy` attribute to the outgoing data.
 - `Model` {can-connect Model} a can-connect compatible Model to use for submitting the form data.
 - `service` {FeathersJS service} a Feathers service to use for submitting the form data.
 - `suppressWarnings` {Boolean} There are a few warnings that will show up by default.
 Turn them off by setting `suppressWarnings` to true.
 Default `false`.